 |40 mg/mL, 10 mL vial||NDC 0003-0293-28|

-CAUTION: Federal law restrics this device to sale by or on the order of a licensed healthcare practitioner.
+CAUTION: Federal law restricts this device to sale by or on the order of a licensed healthcare practitioner.

 Hold the can upright while spraying.

-Gebauer's Pain Ease Medium Stream Spray and Mist Spray are vapocoolants (skin refrigerants) intended for topical application to skin, intact mucous membranes (oral cavity, nasal passage ways and the lips) and minor open wounds.
-Pain Ease instantly controls pain associated with injections (venipuncture, IV starts, cosmetic procedures), minor surgical procedures (such as lancing boils, incisions, drainage of small abscesses and sutures) and the temporary relief of minor sports injuries (sprains, bruising, cuts and abrasions).
+Gebauer’s Pain Ease® Mist and Medium Stream Sprays are vapocoolants (skin refrigerants) intended for topical application to skin, intact mucous membranes (oral cavity, nasal passage ways and the lips) and minor open wounds.
+Pain Ease controls pain associated with injections (venipuncture, IV starts, cosmetic procedures), minor surgical procedures (such as lancing boils, incisions, drainage of small abscesses and sutures) and the temporary relief of minor sports injuries (sprains, bruising, cuts and abrasions).